dredmonds/shipment-app/README.md

 Overview:
-  This application build from Ionic Framework which suitable run on different mobile flatform(e.g. Android, IOS etc.) and standard web browser.
+  This application build from Ionic Framework which suitable run on different mobile/tablet flatform(e.g. Android, IOS etc.) or standard web browser.

 Setup
  - Assumed NodeJS has been installed into your system